ob7/commands/README.md

 <hr>
 <h4>svg-dpi-scale:</h4>
 <p>
-	Inkscape will open at 1920px wide illustrator file at 2400px wide, because it loads it as 90DPI.
+	Inkscape will open a 1920px wide illustrator file at 2400px wide, because it loads it at 90DPI.
 This script attempts to porportionally resize the entire SVG back down to 1920px wide from 2400.
+1920px wide is the artboard size used by the graphic designers supplying our development department with website designs ready for coding.
 </p>